[Updated January 13, 2022]

 Executive Chef/co-owner Peter Pollay is an honors graduate from the Culinary Institute of America who once worked under Wolfgang Puck.

-Formerly the President of the Asheville Independent Restaurants Association, his eco-conscious Contemporary American Cuisine attracts an older, more mature crowd.
+Formerly the President of the Asheville Independent Restaurants Association, his eco-conscious Contemporary American Cuisine attracts an older, more mature crowd than other eateries on this list.

 His menu is a model of creative simplicity.
 No words can adequately describe the delicate balance of flavors in appetizers such as the Sourwood Honey Smoked Pork Belly or the Smoked Trout Tartine on brioche with horseradish-dill crème fraîche.